Zo3rb/HTML-Head-Meta-Data/README.md

 ## Open Graph Protocol
 http://ogp.me

+Most content is shared to Facebook as a URL, so it's important that you mark up your website with Open Graph tags to take control over how your content appears on Facebook.

+Without these tags, the Facebook Crawler uses internal heuristics to make a best guess about the title, description, and preview image for your content.
+Designate this info explicitly with Open Graph tags to ensure the highest quality posts on Facebook.

 The Open Graph protocol enables any web page to become a rich object in a social graph.
 For instance, this is used on Facebook to allow any web page to have the same functionality as any other object on Facebook.
 ```
 <meta property="fb:app_id" content="123456789">